SD › Best Time to Visit Germany

-Rhine in Flames – This summer long event along the Rhine comes to an end in St. Goar and St. Goarshausen on September 20 and 21.
+- Rhine in Flames – This summer-long event along the Rhine comes to an end in St. Goar and St. Goarshausen on September 20 and 21.
 There will be a flotilla of boats gliding across the river while local bands play live music.

-Stuttgart Beer Festival – Officially known as Cannstatter Volksfest, Stuttgart hosts its own form of Oktoberfest over 17 days starting in late September.
-The country’s second largest beer festival, it attracts more than four million beer lovers with endless beer-filled steins, a parade and fair rides like a roller coaster, swing carousel and Ferris wheel.
+- Stuttgart Beer Festival – Officially known as Cannstatter Volksfest, Stuttgart hosts its own form of Oktoberfest over 17 days starting in late September.
+The country’s second-largest beer festival, it attracts more than four million beer lovers with endless beer-filled steins, a parade, and fair rides like a roller coaster, swing carousel, and Ferris wheel.

 Germany in October

-Day of German Unity Celebrations – October 3 is a national holiday that commemorates the German reunification in 1990.
+- Day of German Unity Celebrations – October 3 is a national holiday that commemorates the German reunification in 1990.
 The most important national holiday in Germany, while nearly every city holds an official celebration, there is none like the one in Berlin where the effects of the wall were the most significant.
-There will be a huge city-wide festival that includes a parade marching through downtown, open-air concerts at Brandenburg Gate, art and history exhibits that can be viewed along the remains of the Berlin Wall, along with plenty of food and drink.
+There will be a huge city-wide festival that includes a parade marching through downtown, open-air concerts at Brandenburg Gate, art and history exhibits that can be viewed along with the remains of the Berlin Wall, and plenty of food and drink.

-Halloween – October 31, Halloween, has only been celebrated in Germany since the 1990s, and here it’s a holiday more for the adults with nightclubs and bars hosting costume parties.
+- Halloween – October 31, Halloween, has only been celebrated in Germany since the 1990s, and here it’s a holiday more for the adults with nightclubs and bars hosting costume parties.
 There are lots of pumpkin festivals hosted throughout the country celebrating both Halloween and the arrival of fall.

 Germany in November

-Leonhardifahrt – This traditional event has been taking place in the Bavarian town of Bad Tolz for more than 160 years now.
+- Leonhardifahrt – This traditional event has been taking place in the Bavarian town of Bad Tolz for more than 160 years now.
 It honors Saint Leonhard with a religious procession that includes horse-drawn carriages and the ringing of church bells on November 6.

-Christmas Markets – The Christmas markets in Germany open on the last weekend of November every year, running through Christmas Day.
+- Christmas Markets – The Christmas markets in Germany open on the last weekend of November every year, running through Christmas Day.
 Nearly every city has one, and Berlin alone hosts 60 different markets for the holidays.

 Germany in December